Privacy Policy

 ID Verification

-We may use software to verify a website user’s address to avoid session hijacking, hacking attempts, or other attacks.
+We may use software to verify a user’s address to avoid session hijacking, hacking attempts, or other security threats.

 Enhancement of Marketing Profile

-ADF will retain personal data for as long as a person maintains a relationship with ADF or as long as necessary to fulfil the purposes for which it was collected.
-If data subjects request that their data be deleted, there may be residual data in back-up files that will not be removed.
+ADF retains personal data for as long as a relationship exists or as long as necessary to fulfill the purposes for which it was collected.
+Should a data subject request deletion of their data, please note that residual data may remain in backup files.

-If data subjects’ personal data changes (such as zip code, phone, email or postal address), or if they no longer desire our services, they should visit https://adfinternational.org/contact/, or email contact@ADFinternational.org to update or delete/deactivate their personal data.
+If personal data changes (such as zip code, phone number, email, or postal address) or if services are no longer desired, please visit https://adfinternational.org/contact/ or email [email protected] to update or delete/deactivate your personal data.

 Right to Know What Personal Data ADF Holds